"A small body of determined spirits

 • Some 15,000 people use the Dakota Medical Foundation building and more than 400 meetings are held.

-• DMF partners with North Dakota entrepreneur, Gary Tharaldson, and Dr. Daphne Denham to establish the Concussion Care initiative, which provides concussed local student-athletes with free hyperbaric oxygen treatment.
+• DMF partners with North Dakota entrepreneur Gary Tharaldson to establish the Concussion Care Initiative, which provides concussed local student-athletes with free hyperbaric oxygen treatment.

-• Giving Hearts Day see most successful year yet, raising more than $13 million for charities.
+• Giving Hearts Day raises more than $13 million for charities.

 • Giving Hearts Day 2019 marks the first time a charity raise $1 million during the generous 24-hour period and the first year the day eclipsed the 30,000 donor mark.